Is Your Business Number Marked as Spam?

 The Spam Call Problem

-As a result of ongoing struggles with spam and scam calls, the federal trade commission launched a series of consumer protections.
-Part of the consumer protection legislation is enforcing phone carriers to do their part to stop robocalls and scam calls to consumers by displaying suspected "spam" or scam likely on your smartphone.
+As a result of ongoing struggles with spam and scam calls, the Federal Trade Commission launched a series of consumer protections.
+Part of the consumer protection legislation is enforcing phone carriers to do their part to stop robocalls, and scam calls to consumers by displaying suspected "spam" or scam likely on your smartphone.

 Part of the current problem for legitimate businesses is that they can be swept up and flagged as suspicious even when conducting routine business calls to prospects.
 This can be crippling for contact centers and sales reps who rely on sales calls to keep their business afloat.